cpplibv/vide/README.md

 - Add `ar.nvp("var", var)` syntax to allow option to not include any header file and rely on dependent names only
 - Bump version to 2.1.0 and start versioning Vide
 - Version 2.2.0:
   - Remove specialize/specialization feature that could disambiguate in duplicate serialization methods.
     (For now serialization methods consistency is required in inheritance hierarchies)
   - Remove string/arithmetic type restriction from `load_minimal`/`save_minimal`
   - Add support for const reference return type during `minimal` serialization
   - Add support for recursive `minimal` serialization (But it is recommended to only use it with primitive/trivial types)
+- Version 2.2.1:
+  - Add support for move reference parameter type for `load_minimal` function

 ### Planned: